Feeling tired and unable to concentrate at work? Blame your office space. We examine the link between work performance and air quality.

 If More Sick Days Aren’t the Solution, What is?

 While you may not have control over your office’s airtight design, temperature, or the insulation used in construction, there are some simple solutions that can help reduce the symptoms experienced due to poor office air quality.

 Take a Walk

 Getting up every now and then to take a walk outside, or even just to a different part of the building can get you out of the bad air and revive your energy a bit.
 It’s not a permanent solution, but it will help you feel a little refreshed to get back to work.
 Consider walking meetings or meeting outside if the weather is nice enough too.

 It doesn’t hurt to ask your building or office manager if they can better regulate the temperature.
-But if you absolutely cannot control the air conditioning or heat in your office, a small space heater or desk fan is your best option for warming up or cooling down and getting back to work.
+If you absolutely cannot control the air conditioning or heat in your office, a small space heater or desk fan is your best option for warming up or cooling down and getting back to work.

 If you have windows in your office, ask if they can be open for part (or most) of the day.
-A little air flow and cross-ventilation will help to circulate indoor air, preventing airborne pollutants from being locked in the office.
+A little airflow and cross-ventilation will help to circulate indoor air, preventing airborne pollutants from being locked in the office.

 Plants are natural air purifiers.
 The presence of plants has also been linked to improved mood and focus, reduced chance of sickness, and, in general, just creates a better environment to work in.
-Lucky for you, we’ve already written a blog post about pollution fighting plants for you to get a head start on finding your next desk plant.
+Lucky for you, we’ve already written a blog post about pollution-fighting plants for you to get a head start on finding your next desk plant.

-Not every employee has control over their workplace environment.
-But it does help to be aware of the possible dangers in your office and what can be done about them.
+Not every employee has control over their workplace environment, but it does help to be aware of the possible dangers in your office and what can be done about them.